twbs/bootstrap/site/content/docs/5.0/components/modal.md

 #### getInstance

-*Static* method which allows you to get the modal instance associated with a DOM element
+*Static* method which allows you to get the modal instance associated with a CSS selector, DOM element, or jQuery object

 ```js
 var myModalEl = document.getElementById('myModal')